Not a Member?

 Caution should be exercised when administering idursulfase to patients susceptible to fluid overload or patients with cardiac disease or respiratory disease for whom fluid restriction is indicated (e.g., heart failure, pulmonary edema).
 These patients may be at risk of serious exacerbation of their cardiac or respiratory status during infusions.
 Appropriate medical support and monitoring measures should be readily available during idursulfase infusion, and some patients may require prolonged observation times that should be based on the individual needs of the patient.

-According to the manufacturer, it is not known whether idursulfase is excreted in human milk and caution should be exercised when the drug is administered to a breast-feeding woman.
+There are no data on the presence of idursulfase in human milk, the effects on a breast-fed infant, or the effects on milk production.
+Idursulfase was excreted in the breast milk of lactating rats.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally administered drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 The safety and effectiveness of idursulfase in neonates, infants, or children < 16 months of age have not been established.